HM Prison Wormwood Scrubs: The Second World War

+The Radio Security Service, originally created by head of MI5 Vernon Kell before eventually being transferred to MI6, was also initially based at Wormwood Scrubs.
+Following the 1940 bombing they were relocated to Arkley View Estate in Barnet.

+While MI5 occupied one block of the prison, a second block was occupied by the Chief Cable Censorship Department, an outstation of the Government Code and Cypher School (GC&CS) at Bletchley Park.
+This department remained at Wormwood Scrubs throughout the war.

+Outside of the prison unit, the wider Wormwood Scrubs area was home to anti-aircraft sites operated by women of the Auxiliary Territorial Service (ATS).

 Modern era

 On 22 October 1966 KGB double-agent George Blake escaped from Wormwood Scrubs and fled to the Soviet Union.

 In 1979, IRA prisoners staged a rooftop protest over visiting rights.
 Sixty inmates and several prison officers were injured.
 In 1982, an inquiry blamed much of the difficulties on failings in prison management.
-The governor, John McCarthy, had quit before the rioting.
+The governor, John McCarthy, had resigned before the rioting.
 In a letter to The Times, he had described Wormwood Scrubs as a "penal dustbin".